5 Local SEO Tips to Help You Manage Your SEO Clients

 Google will often show third-party review sites on a business’ Google My Business listing, so make sure you check out the competitors to see which review sites show up on their listings and get your client’s listed on those sites.

-On-page and off-page optimization is crucial to helping a business with their local search rankings.
+On-site and off-site optimization is crucial to helping a business with their local search rankings.
 In addition to including the city and state in the Title and Description tags, make sure you’re including that info in Headers (where appropriate) and include a business’ address in the footer of every page of the website.

 If the business has multiple locations in a variety of cities, create separate pages for each of the locations.
 Be sure to include information specific to each location/city.
 Make the city pages personable — almost like a mini “This is our city/town” page.
 Include the company’s name, address, local phone numbers and some pictures of the business (with image Alt tags optimized for the business’ name and city.)